lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 - `depth_test_enable`: It controls if depth testing is enabled or not (when rendering it is used to discard fragments which are behind already rendered fragments, values which do not fulfill the test operation will be discarded).
 This is what we need, so we set it to `true`.
 - `depth_write_enable`: This controls if depth writing to the depth attachment is enabled or not.
-You could enable depth testing but do not want to write depth values, for example if the depth image used as a depth attachment has already been created by another task.
+You could enable depth testing but not want to write depth values, for example if the depth image used as a depth attachment has already been created by another task.
 This is not our case, we want the depth image to be written while rendering, so we set it to `true`.
 - `depth_compare_op`: It defines the operator used for the depth test.
 In our case, we use the `less_or_equal`